Sambruk/streamflow-core/docs/administration/manager.rst

     Streamflow is utilizing this tool for managing services and configurations.

-    The executable file is **JAVA_HOME/bin/jvisualvm(.exe)** or ypu can download it from https://visualvm.github.io/download.html
+    The executable file is **JAVA_HOME/bin/jvisualvm(.exe)** or you can download it from https://visualvm.github.io/download.html

     If you run on the server and the OS is Windows then VisualVM needs to run as Administrator.
 VisualVM should have rights to view Java processes that belong to the system profile .
 Initially, you also need to install VisualVm - MBeans plugin available under Tools / Plugin.